 The person specified above shall be the Permit Authority or a person contracted to act on its behalf.
 FPNs will be served electronically where possible, but other means of giving the FPN are permitted.

-If an undertaker wishes to receive FPNs by electronic means, it must tell the Permit Authority which method (e.g. EToN or email) and provide details of the EToN web service URL or email address to be used as appropriate.
+If an undertaker wishes to receive FPNs by electronic means, it must tell the Permit Authority which method (e.g. in accordance with the current technical specification or email) and provide details of the electronic web service URL or email address to be used as appropriate.
 Where an address for service using a particular method for transmitting an electronic communication has been given for receipt of FPNs and the Permit Authority has not been notified that the address is withdrawn, then a FPN must be served by sending to that electronic address.

 In all other circumstances, including system failures or if the Permit Authority has tried and failed to use electronic means, the fixed penalty may be served by alternative methods such as: